click here for a pdf version of my CV

 Teaching

-Advise a student working with eDNA data in R to investigate life history’s influence on detections
+Advising a student working with eDNA data in R to investigate life history’s influence on detections

-Environmental DNA team leader
+July 2024: Environmental DNA team leader, R/V Thompson

-Larvae Across the Pacific Research Cruise on R/V Thompson
+Larvae Across the Pacific Research Cruise

 Trained and supervised a team of undergraduates and post-baccs to process environmental DNA samples

-Teaching Assistant at University of Hawaiʻi at Mānoa
+August 2019 to May 2020: Teaching Assistant, University of Hawaiʻi at Mānoa

 Classes: Ecology and Evolutionary Biology Lab, Invertebrate Biology